seppeon/Tempated-Compile-Time-Strings/readme.md

 A compile time single header string manipulation library.
 Used for building static strings at compile time.
-This will be redundant in C++23.
+This will be redundant with std::string implmentations in C++20.

 Example:
 ```CPP